 For almost all drugs, the metabolism rate in any given pathway has an upper limit (capacity limitation).
 However, at therapeutic concentrations of most drugs, usually only a small fraction of the metabolizing enzyme's sites are occupied, and the metabolism rate increases with drug concentration.
 In such cases, called first-order elimination (or kinetics), the metabolism rate of the drug is a constant fraction of the drug remaining in the body (ie, the drug has a specific half-life).
 For example, if 500 mg is present in the body at time zero, after metabolism, 250 mg may be present at 1 h and 125 mg at 2 h (illustrating a half-life of 1 h).
 However, when most of the enzyme sites are occupied, metabolism occurs at its maximal rate and does not change in proportion to drug concentration; instead, a fixed amount of drug is metabolized per unit time (zero-order kinetics).
 In this case, if 500 mg is present in the body at time zero, after metabolism, 450 mg may be present at 1 h and 400 mg at 2 h (illustrating a maximal clearance of 50 mg/h and no specific half-life).
 As drug concentration increases, metabolism shifts from first-order to zero-order kinetics.

 The most important enzyme system of phase I metabolism is cytochrome P-450 (CYP450), a microsomal superfamily of isoenzymes that catalyzes the oxidation of many drugs.
 The electrons are supplied by NADPH–CYP450 reductase, a flavoprotein that transfers electrons from NADPH (the reduced form of nicotinamide adenine dinucleotide phosphate) to CYP450.
 CYP450 enzymes can be induced or inhibited by many drugs and substances resulting in drug interactions in which one drug enhances the toxicity or reduces the therapeutic effect of another drug.
-For examples of drugs that interact with specific enzymes, see Common Substances That Interact With Cytochrome P-450 Enzymes (see Drug Interactions).
+For examples of drugs that interact with specific enzymes, see Table 2: Common Substances That Interact With Cytochrome P-450 Enzymes and Table 2: Some Drugs With Potentially Serious Drug-Drug Interactions*.

 Glucuronidation, the most common phase II reaction, is the only one that occurs in the liver microsomal enzyme system.
 Glucuronides are secreted in bile and eliminated in urine.
 Thus, conjugation makes most drugs more soluble and easily excreted by the kidneys.
 Amino acid conjugation with glutamine or glycine produces conjugates that are readily excreted in urine but not extensively secreted in bile.
 Aging does not affect glucuronidation.
 However, in neonates, conversion to glucuronide is slow, potentially resulting in serious effects (eg, as with chloramphenicol).